awesomemotive/claws/README.md

 * `exists()`
 * `not_exists()`

 These methods largely cover most comparison needs in `WHERE` clause building.
 In order to allow more complex clause building global `or()` and `and()` methods are also available.
-See **Other Ways to use Claws** more more on complex clauses.
+See **Other Ways to use Claws** for more on complex clauses.

 ## Basic Usage